Undergaduate Internship FAQ

 Can I do more than one internship?

 No. Our goal is for students to have a unified and coherent experience in an organisation that suits your interests.
 The internship period can be short, and we are reluctant to make it shorter and fragment your internship.
-This can also lead to problems with your research project in MECO3672 Internship Project.
 The only exception is in cases in broadcast where it is difficult to fill 20 days, but these cases are handled directly by the Internship coordinator.

 What if I have problems at my internship?